During your time at Concordia University of Edmonton, you will encounter many new and exciting situations to which you easily and confidently adapt.

 Just drop by the office during hours of operation and one of the Peer Helpers will be there for you!
 No appointments needed.
 Room A212 (across from the CSA office).

-We will be back in September 2018 with a new schedule.
+We are closed for the spring and summer.
+We are back in September 2018 with a new schedule.

 Note: Closed on holidays.
 Check room A212 notice board for any updates on hours of operation.